 - OnePlus 7 Pro 5G (Q1 2020)

-- OnePlus 6, OnePlus 6T (Delivered in early November)
+- OnePlus 6, OnePlus 6T (Delivered in early November, re-released in January)

 Remember, companies only have to offer support and updates for 18 months, and those with a OnePlus 3 were lucky to get Android 9 Pie.
 Just don’t expect a device that old to see the 10th version of Android.
-However, we’re already seeing Android 10 for the OnePlus 6, OnePlus 6T, and the 7 series, which is impressively fast.
+However, they quickly delivered it for the OnePlus 6, and promised it for the older OnePlus 5, which is good news.

 LG Android 10 Updates